holdex/whitepaper/README.md

 To represent trust in the system, an endorsement action named `kudos` facilitates users exchanging their `ki`.
 A user that receives many `kudos` has a `ki` that is more trusted within the system.
 As more users give `kudos` to each other and become interconnected, personal `ki` converges in a standard to measure positive community actions which can be anchored within the system with real value, for the benefit of users and protocols alike.
 A third variable named `karma` reinforces these dynamics by introducing the concept of "consistency": users with good `karma` can grow their `ki` faster; conversely, users with bad `karma` see their `ki` stall.

-The system is also able to accept external tokens and make them compatible with its internal community incentives economy.
+The system also accepts external tokens and makes them compatible with its internal community incentives economy.
 Thus, real value can be injected into the system in a permissionless manner.
-The system provides integrations with DEXs in order to provide convenience to all participants so they can enter and exit the internal marketplace with the tokens of their choice.
+The system is integrated with DEXs in order to provide convenience to all participants so they can enter and exit the internal marketplace with the tokens of their choice.

 ## What is the Holdex Protocol?

 Since the launch of Bitcoin, the Internet of Value has become an ever-possible realization within our lifetimes.

 At its core, the Internet of Value presents us with an opportunity to create online spaces without middlemen, where people can freely exchange value amongst each other, eliminating third-party costs without a single-point-of-failure.
-This is naturally a social phenomenon, a community endeavor, as commerce always is.
+This is naturally a social phenomenon, a community endeavour, as commerce always is.
 Whether we are trading commodities, currencies, capital, collectibles, or utilities – the community is paramount to the success of any such market.

 _Building a community_ and _maintaining a community-oriented ethos_ in any new, growing, or mature Blockchain market _is one of the main challenges_ of any team pushing forward the success of a particular cryptoasset.
 There are thousands of teams working with increasingly complex stacks of tools to maintain high community engagement.
 To effectively conduct community-building these teams must: